tomwhartung/jmws_accoutrements/books/1-marketing/2-brainstorming.md

 No matter who you are, you:

-- Observe things
+Open ourselves to observing things
 - See, hear, touch, smell, and taste
   - Even animals and machines can do these things
 - After awhile, we begin to see patterns and get ideas
   - In general humans are better at these things than animals and machines

-- Make decisions
+Process our observations to make decisions
 - Many decisions are subconscious: reflexive, instinctive, and habitual
 - After awhile, we develop a tendency to:
   - Make logical decisions that are consistent and determined by external circumstances
   - Make emotional decisions that can vary and are determined by how we feel at the moment
   - Consciously consider both alternatives and pick the one best suited to the situation

+In most people, one of these - observing or deciding - takes precedence.
+In a minority of people - I call them "chameleonesque" - these tendencies are balanced.

+Finally, people tend to direct their dominant preference either outwardly or inwardly.

 #### What do the images represent?